balajeetm/balajeetm.github.io/_posts/2017-02-26-tnut-reverse-linked-list-pocket.markdown

 Pick the 1st bogie passenger, take the EV to the nth bogie and put him there.<br>
 Pick the passenger in the nth bogie and get him to the first.<br>
 Now pick the passenger in the 2nd bogie and move all the way to n-1th bogie.<br>
-Repeat, and redo for passengers from n+1 th bogies.<br>
+Repeat the same for all passengers, and<br>
+Reset for reversal for every n passengers.<br>

 Diagramatically, the below:<br>
 <img style="text-align: center" src="/assets/2017-02-26/brute.png">

-Great, let's code this now.
+Great, let's start hacking some code now.